-In the best interest of each runner and also of all other runners, all runners are required to use a BIB on the chest at all times, while on the path.
+With the best interest of each runner and also of all other runners in mind, all runners are required to use a BIB on the chest at all times, while on the path.
 The organization will provide 2 BiBs for each runner.
 Both BIBs will be waterproof.

 All runners' support crew (drivers and all others) are required to use a BIB on their chest at all times.
 The support team members should have the same BIB number as the runners, followed by a letter Ex: 1000-A for the first member, 1000-b for the second and so forth.
 These Bibs should be provided by each runner;

-All support team members (Brazilians) must submit a form at www.brazil135.net, menu Equipe de Apoio/Para Apoio.
-In this form, they will sign release forms and will provide documentation copies;
+To be recognized as a support team member, all support team members (Brazilians) must submit a form at www.brazil135.net, menu Support Team Registration until November 1st, 2024.
+In this form, each team member will sign release forms and will provide documentation copies, specially driver licences;

 All vehicles should have a valid license plate and registration.

-In case any of the above requirements are not met, a 2-hour penalty will be applied to the runner's final time.
-For that penalty to be applied, a photo proof will be delivered to the Race Director Mario Lacerda until January, 20th.
+In case any of the above requirements are not met, at least a 2-hour penalty will be applied to the runner's final time.
+For that penalty to be applied, a photo proof should be delivered to the Race Director Mario Lacerda until January, 20th.
 A photo copy will also be sent to the runner as proof of the applied proof.

 4. COMMUNICATION POINTS

-There are 6 communication points in Brazil135 Ultramarathon 2024.
+There are _______ check points in Brazil135 Ultramarathon 2024.
 In these communication points the runner can interact with the race staff.

 4.A) NEW COURSE CORRECTION IN 6.25k STRECHT: